 Who Needs a Visa?

 Citizens of countries that participate in the Visa Waiver Program are exempt from the visa requirement when traveling to the United States for tourism or business for up to 90 days.
-Please note: Travelers born in the United States and those who hold dual citizenship with the United States must enter and depart the United States on U.S. passports.
+Visa Waiver Program travelers must have 1. an approved Electronic System for Travel Authorization (ESTA) and 2. a valid biometric (reddish Hungarian passports issued after January 15, 2008 are biometric) prior to boarding a carrier to travel by air or sea to the United States.
+Please note: Travelers who hold dual citizenship with the United States must enter and depart the United States on U.S. passports.

 What Types of Visas are Available?